England | Scotland | Wales | Northern Ireland | Ireland

 Travel Advice /Immunisation – Please ensure you have allowed enough time before you travel for a course of immunisations.
 A charge may be made for some non-NHS immunisations.
 See the above tab for more information.

 If the practice is unable to deal with your travel vaccination enquiry.
 There is a Well Travelled Clinic in Chester which can offer advice on 0844 939 5600.
 There may be a charge for this service.

-Flu Clinic – If you are over 65 or in an “at risk” category (ask at reception for details) you may have an annual vaccination against influenza.
+Flu Clinic – If you are over 65 or in an “at risk” category, you may have an annual vaccination against influenza.
 Bookings are normally taken in September each year.

 Counselling Services - You should see your doctor if you feel you need this service and he or she will refer you, if appropriate.

-General Nursing Services - Our practice nurses are available by appointment during weekdays for minor illness advice, ear syringing, dressings and blood pressure etc. They can also give advice on smoking cessation.
+General Nursing Services - Our practice nurses are available by appointment during weekdays for minor illness advice, blood pressure etc. They can also give advice on smoking cessation.

 The doctors are members of the medical staff at Ruthin Hospital and care for their own patients admitted to the wards.

-If you require any vaccinations relating to foreign travel you need to complete a Travel Questionnaire Form and submit it to the practice at least 8 weeks before you are due to travel.
-This form can be found at the bottom of this page or can be collected from our Reception.
+If you require any vaccinations relating to foreign travel you need to complete a Travel Vaccination Questionnaire and submit it to the practice at least 8 weeks before you are due to travel.
+This should be sent via e-mail to firstname.lastname@example.org.
 You will then be contacted to book in for the vaccinations that are available from the surgery.
 A list of these are below.
-Your appointment needs to be at least 4 weeks before you travel to allow the vaccines to work
+Your appointment needs to be at least 8 weeks before you travel

 You can find out which vaccinations are necessary or recommended for the areas you'll be visiting on these two websites: